Soitec: Smart Cut™

 Developed by CEA-Leti in collaboration with Soitec, this technology has been patented by researcher Michel Bruel.
 It makes possible the transfer of a thin layer of monocristalline material from a donor substrate to another by combining ion implantation and bonding by molecular adhesion.
 Soitec uses Smart Cut™ technology to mass-produce SOI wafers.
 Compared with classic bulk silicon, SOI enables a significant reduction in energy leakage in the substrate, and improves the performance of the circuit in which it is used.

 Smart Stacking™

-This technology involves the transfer of partially or fully processed wafers onto other wafers.
+The technology involves the transfer of partially or fully processed wafers onto other wafers.
 It can be adapted to wafer diameters of 150 mm to 300 mm and is compatible with a wide variety of substrates, such as silicon, glass and sapphire.

 Smart Stacking™ technology is used for back-side illuminated image sensors, where it improves sensitivity and enables a smaller pixel size, as well as in smartphone radio-frequency circuits.
 It also opens new doors to 3D integration.